Frequently asked questions

 How is the Alfie Atkins Cultural Centre operated?

 The Alfie Atkins Cultural Centre is a non-profit foundation.
 Its Board of Directors works on a voluntary basis and consists of representatives of the City of Gothenburg, the business community and the Bergström family.
-We contribute to children’s development through play and learning.
+We support children’s development through play, reading and learning.
 Our vision is to be a leading children’s cultural centre where ALL children feel they belong.
 Operations are run on a non-profit basis.
 Read more here.

 Can I shop in Daddy Atkins’ gift shop without buying an admission ticket?

-Yes, you can visit the gift shop without buying a ticket, but do let our staff know to avoid any misunderstandings.
+Yes, you may visit the gift shop without buying a ticket.
+Just inform our staff to avoid any misunderstandings.

 Can I visit Malcolm’s Café without buying an admission ticket?

 There is limited space in our café so our paying guests have priority.
-If there is enough space, two adults without children can visit the café without buying a ticket.
+Adults without children may use the café subject to availability, without buying a ticket.